Kasaba (2016 film): Box office

 The film received mixed reviews from the critics and was declared an average venture at the box office.
 The movie collected ₹2.43 crore in Kerala on its first day.
 The film collected ₹7.35 crore from first four days, and ₹8.18 crore from first five days of release at the Kerala box office.
 The film collected ₹10.44 crore in nine days of its theatrical run in Kerala, and ₹14.37 crore in its final run.

+Possible sequel

+Four years after the film's release, the film's producer Joby George hinted at a possible sequel.